Singapore Company Registration in 2025 | 100% Remote Incorporation

 At least one director who is a Singapore resident, to be entitled to the post of business director, a candidate should be at least 18 years old.
 A corporate director is in charge of overseeing the business affairs and determining the business’s strategic course.

-In the case you do not have a Singaporean director, you can use our service for appointing a nominee director.
+In the case you do not have a Singaporean director, you can use our service for appointing a nominee director in Singapore.

 Singaporean Company Secretary